When I first got into electronic music production, I had no idea what to do.

 You may feel the urge to show everybody your creation.
 You might feel it’s time to create a Soundcloud account or post your track on YouTube.
 Though there’s no intrinsic harm in doing this, I don’t recommend it.
 It’s a distraction, especially in the initiation stage.

-Note: if you want to speed up the learning process and follow a specific framework, check out EDM Foundations.
-We’ve had over 570 beginner students go through the course with great results.
+If you want to speed up the learning process and follow a proven framework, check out EDM Foundations.
+We’ve had over 3800 beginner producers go through the course with great results.

 Stage 2: Exponential Learning